 The training practices of some athletes, for example, will often demand multiple bouts of exercise targeting the same muscle groups on the same day.

-In this case, speeding up the rate at which glycogen levels are replenished takes on a much greater importance .
+In this case, speeding up the rate of glycogen replenishment takes on a much greater importance .
 You want those muscles ready for action again as soon as possible.

 In other words, the speed of glycogen restoration is important for some people in certain circumstances.